Taelavjs/cppFallingSands/README.md

 TRANSFER Y VELOCITY INTO X AND VICE VERSA(or atleast make it look like it)

-CURRENT PROBLEMS  : SOLID IMMOVEABLE OBJECTS GET MOVED BY LIQUIDS
+CURRENT PROBLEMS  : FILES ARE MESSY AND FLAMMABLE FUNCTIONALITY IS IN PIXEL(bad setup? avoids dynamic casting at least and currently works well)